deardooley/agave-angularjs-sdk/README.md

 The generated code might need to be configured with your API credentials.
 To do that, open the file "Configuration.js" and edit it's contents.

 How To Build:
 =============
 The generated code relies on AngularJS framework being available .

 How To Use:
 ===========
-The following shows how import the controllers and use:
+The following shows how import the Services and use:

 1) Add the folder 'Agave' into your to your scripts folder e.g scripts.

 2) Import the reference to these files inside the appropriate html file such as index.html.
    The configuration.js file should be imported before the other files.